 - This recipe can be easily scaled.

-This Ginger Tea Recipe is from the blog archives (Feb 2013) has been republished and updated on 1st June 2021.
+This Ginger Tea recipe from the blog archives first published in Feb 2013 has been republished and updated on June 2021.